Chomenor/ioef-cmod/docs/installation.md

 - Create an empty folder anywhere on your system.
 - Download the [cMod release](https://github.com/Chomenor/ioef-cmod/releases) corresponding to your operating system.
 Extract it to that folder.
 - Create a folder named "baseEF" inside that folder (if it doesn't already exist).
 Copy the base paks (pak0 - pak3) to that folder.
-If you don't have these paks available, use one of the other installation methods first.
+If you don't have these paks available, you may be able to obtain them from the [holomat.ch](https://holomat.ch) Linux release.

 A minimal install for Windows should look something like this: